stac-utils/stac-rs/crates/cli/README.md

 **stacrs** provides the following subcommands:

-- `stacrs migrate`: migrates a STAC object to another version
 - `stacrs search`: searches STAC APIs and geoparquet files
 - `stacrs serve`: serves a STAC API
 - `stacrs translate`: converts STAC from one format to another